SmartMeshFoundation/Photon/docs/SmartRaiden_Messages_Specification.md

 ## Data Structure
 ### BalanceProof
-BalanceProof is a basic data structure contained in every message that sent or received by a channel participant.
+BalanceProof is a basic data structure contained in most of messages below that sent or received by a channel participant.
 Our design principle is once BalanceProof in a message has changed, nonce in that BalanceProof should increase by 1.

 **Data Field** :
 ![](./images/BalanceProof.png)